RealOrangeOne/theorangeone.net/content/posts/wireguard-getting-started.md

 #### Connecting the client

-To connect a client, you can also run `wg-quick up <interface>`, and again, you'll see a wireguard interface with the specified IP allocated. `ip route` will also contain some entries for routing the required IP ranges through this new interface.
+To connect a client, you can also run `wg-quick up <interface>`, and again, you'll see a WireGuard interface with the specified IP allocated. `ip route` will also contain some entries for routing the required IP ranges through this new interface.

 ### _Profit_?